Skip to content

 If only a partial artificial knee replacement is required, only the damaged area of cartilage and bone is removed and replaced with an artificial implant.
 In this case, however, only one half or two thirds of the knee joint is replaced.
 Advantages of this procedure are that less bone tissue needs to be removed and that blood loss during surgery is significantly less.
 However, there is a risk that the artificial joint will become more worn over time and it may be necessary to replace the joint.

-At the beginning of the procedure, you will receive general anesthesia and will not feel any pain during the procedure.
+At the beginning of the procedure you will receive a general anesthesia and will not feel any pain during the procedure.
 The patient lies flat on his back in the operating room during this procedure.
-The skin is incised lengthwise in the midline of the leg, from slightly below where the patellar tendon meets the kneecap, upward to just above where the edge of the kneecap begins.
+The skin is incised lengthwise in the midline of the leg, from slightly below the point where the Patellar tendon on the kneecap upwards to just above the point where the edge of the kneecap begins.
 To obtain a better view of the tibiofemoral joint, the patella is moved to the side after opening the joint.
 Then the diseased cartilage and bones of the knee joint are removed.
 In order to ensure a firm fit of the artificial knee joint, the implant is precisely adapted in size to the patient’s knee and fixed to the cut surfaces of the bone.
-At the end of the operation, the stability and mobility of the knee prosthesis is checked by moving the knee thoroughly to ensure the best possible result.
+At the end of the operation, the The stability and mobility of the knee prosthesis is checkedby moving the knee thoroughly to ensure the best possible result.

 Options for knee replacement